JinhuW/AAA-RMV-Appointment-Reminder/README.md

 Note:
 - The email can not use `GMAIL` due to the security policy. you also need to disable two the two steps verification
-- All this variable could also set in the action secret.
+- All these variables could also be set in the action secret.

 ### 🚚 Service variable
 1. HOME_ADDRESS: `copy your home address from google map`